partially-nerd/DisASM/README.md

 will add 2 to 1, 2, 3 and store them to x, y, z correspondingly.

 `decf` defines a function, and is ignored unless called explicitly using `call`.
 `decl` defines a label, and the second parameter specifies the offset from the label's position.
 This is typically used along with `cmp{x}` to perform complex logic.

 > [!NOTE]
+> Labels have been given offsets solely to make the system one-pass rather than two.

+> [!NOTE]
-> Currently, `outch` expects the ascii code of a character and displays that, but the behaviour will probably change as time passes.
+> Previously, `outch` expected the ascii code of a character and displays that, which is why I've implemented strings as ascii value arrays.